mattbierner/blog.mattbierner.com/_posts/2018-02-14-LOVETHEDON.md

 date: '2018-02-14'
 ---

 Happy Valentines Day!
 Has it really been a year already?
-How times flies...
+How time flies...

 And so, it is my great pleasure to announce that LOVETHEDON is [now available for iOS][appstore], an exciting new app that connects your favorite sex toys to President Trump's twitter account.